MyLife-Services/mylife-documentation/alpha-team/MyLife-PRD.md

 2. The Tor Project
    - Overview: A nonprofit organization focused on enabling anonymous communication.
-   - Potential Collaboration: Integrate Tor’s anonymizing services to protect the identity and privacy of MyLife users, ensuring their interactions remain confidential.
+   - Potential Collaboration: Integrate Tor’s anonymizing services to protect the identity and privacy of MyLife members, ensuring their interactions remain confidential.

 3. Signal Foundation
    - Overview: Develops open-source privacy technology that protects freedom of expression and enables secure global communication.